thomasjo/thomasjo.com/articles/2009-08-04-xmldsig-in-the-net-framework.md

 The differences are rather subtle, but there are many transformations that can be applied to the document prior to signing, and only the right combinations provide valid signatures, and that is one of the problems I encountered with the [problematic MSDN documentation](http://msdn.microsoft.com/en-us/library/system.security.cryptography.xml.signedxml.aspx).

 ### Enveloping != Enveloped
-The problem with the MSDN documentation, and virtually every other example of doing XMLDSIG in .NET, is that they are only based around the “enveloped signature” variant, even when they tell you they are showing you an example of the “enveloping signature” variant.
+The problem with the MSDN documentation, and virtually every other example of doing XMLDSIG in .NET, is that they are only based around the "enveloped signature" variant, even when they tell you they are showing you an example of the "enveloping signature" variant.
 Either the authors of the examples have misunderstood the XMLDSIG specification, or have mistakenly used the word "enveloping", when they should have used "enveloped".

 The problem is that, most, if not all, of the authors tell you they are showing you an example of the enveloping variant, they are instead using some freakish hybrid variant, and the only reason the sample actually works, is because they are combining the enveloped and enveloping variants.
 Any attempt to validate the signature without the context of the parent document, will fail.